 1827 August – The corporation agreed to replace the lower light house near the Cutter Hotel, which was in a ‘ruinous state’.
 It guided fishing boats ashore, clear of the rocks.
 The new one (still in existence) was built close to the old site, but had coloured lights and reflecters to make it more visible amongst the growing number of other lights nearby.

 1827 Dec 6 – The Crown held an inquiry at the George Inn, Battle, into the ownership of the eight acres of waste ground outside the Hastings borough boundary, between the Priory Stream and White Rock.
 It had been seized and built upon by many Hastings people who believed it had no owner.
 This new land had been thrown up by the sea during the late 18th century, and as Hastings expanded rapidly from around 1815 onwards many of the town’s industries and workers took over the ground, especially from 1822.
 It became a ‘no mans land’ of perhaps a thousand people living and working in about 200 buildings – houses, sheds, workshops, stables, warehouses etc. The biggest ground holders were the Breeds family, occupying about a third of the land.
 They had built a 300 yards long ropewalk in 1800, and after 1815 added a shipyard, warehouses, shops, an inn and many dwellings.
 The eight acres were generally known as the Priory Ground, but its detachment from the local establishment drew parallels with the newly-liberated America, so it was also known as the ‘America Ground’, or the ‘Hastings America’.
 However, there were many bitter and often violent disputes between rival ‘squatters’ over who owned pieces of the land, prompting the Crown to intervene, using the 1827 inquiry.
 There were actually four possible ‘real’ owners of the ground, apart from the Crown: Lord Chichester (holder of the Castle lands), Hastings Council (via the 1589 charter from the Crown), Lord Cornwallis (holder of the Priory estate, including the Priory Farm) and Sir Godfrey Webster.
 The inquiry was held in Battle, far away from the squatters, where the Crown, as judge and jury in the case, decided that it owned the land.
 In late May 1828 the Crown solicitor served notices on all those holding the property to prove they owned it, which none could do, and so, soon after that, all the occupiers were given temporary leases, with notices to quit by Midsummer 1835.
+The government’s ‘Broad Arrow’ was placed on the buildings to signify state ownership.
 The ground was cleared from the autumn of 1835 onwards, and it remained empty until the early 1850s, when work began on building today’s Carlisle Parade, Claremont, Harold Place, Robertson Place, Robertson Street and Trinity Street.
 Many of the dispossessed land occupants moved in the early 1830s to the former barracks ground at Halton and to the new town of central St Leonards, even taking some or all of their building with them.

 1828 – The Hastings Brewery started in the Old Town.
 This was the town’s biggest brewery, occupying an extensive site between Courthouse Street, High Street and Roebuck Street.
 It was owned by Thomas Breeds, part of the Breeds family which seemed to have been running a brewery on some of that site for many years previously.
 From 1810 (possibly earlier) the Breeds family also had the Phoenix Brewery, on the south side of Courthouse Street; it ceased being a brewery around 1908.
 By the late 1870s the Hastings Brewery owned 28 pubs and hotels, both in Hastings and the surrounding area, including the George Hotel at Battle and the White Hart at Guestling.
 In 1931 the family sold the business, which then had 35 licensed freeholds, plus warehouses, cottages and farms.
 The brewery finally closed in 1952, and much of its site has been redeveloped, although the remains of the engine house, with the bottom of its chimney, are still on the frontage of The Bourne.